Communication is essential. With your partner. With your kids. In life in general.

-89% of people say communication is extremely important at work.
+In the workspace, effective communication is critical.
+For example, 89% of people say communication is crucial at work.

 But 80% of people also rate communication at their own company as average or poor.

-So, that begs the question, why are we so bad at something we all agree is important?
+Something is not lining up.
+How can we be so bad at something we all agree is important?

 The answer might lie in whether or not we’re communicating effectively.

 Not all communication is created equal.
-There’s plenty of effective communication out there, to be sure, but there’s also a lot of really bad communication.
+There’s plenty of effective communication out there … but there’s also a lot of terrible communication.
+A lot.

 What is effective communication?

-These elements apply whether you’re trying to make sure your team is on the same page about what tasks are due this week or explaining a complex product feature to a client.
+Some common qualities and skills contribute to communicating effectively — especially in the workplace — whether trying to ensure your team is on the same page about what tasks are due this week or explaining a complex product feature to a client.

 What are some qualities of effective communication?